FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 > Luke 20:26: And they could not take hold of his words before the people: **and they marvelled at his answer**, and held their peace.

-In the current interpretion, indeed all interpretations of Luke 20:25-26 it is claimed that Jesus gave an astonishing answer by agreeing to pay tribute to Caesar.

-Yet this is incorrect, as can be seen later in Luke 23:
+In the current interpretion, indeed all interpretations of Luke 20:25-26 it is claimed that Jesus gave an astonishing answer because he agreed to pay due taxes to Caesar.
+This could not be further from the truth as can be seen later in Luke 23:

 > King James Version:
 > Luke 23:2: And they began to accuse him, saying, We found this fellow perverting the nation, **and forbidding to give tribute to Caesar**, saying that he himself is Christ a King.